arnavchen/Sudoku-Solver-inator/README.md

    ```

 # Acknowledgments
-This project was inspired by a strange urge to try to teach myself how to use computer vision properly and give me a way to have a chance against my girlfriend (I can't guarantee the success rate against an SO).
+1. This project was inspired by a strange urge to try to teach myself how to use computer vision properly and give me a way to have a chance against my SO (I can't guarantee the success rate against an SO).
-Special thanks to contributors and open source libraries used in this project.
+2. Special thanks to contributors and open source libraries used in this project.